Deploy on AWS

 Launching Incorta Direct Data Platform on AWS results in the set up of the following:

 Incorta’s deployment on AWS marketplace sets up the following services on the EC2 instance (general completion time: 20-30 minutes):

-Before launching Incorta Analytics on AWS, we recommend that you ensure having the following:
+Before launching the Incorta Direct Data Platform on AWS, we recommend that you ensure having the following:

-- AWS account.
+- an AWS account.
 To create an account, see Getting Started Resource Center.

 - Amazon Elastic Compute Cloud (Amazon EC2).

 - Enough privilege allowing the user access to run the EC2 instance.

 In order to complete Incorta’s deployment successfully, it is required to possess the following technical skills at minimum: